Features documentation

 A rotating StarBurst effect for a background to your charts

-Formerly this was a standalone function that wasn't really using "the RGraph way" of doing objects.
+Formerly, this was a standalone function that wasn't really using "the RGraph way" of doing objects.
 It now, however, has been converted and essentially re-written so that it's far easier to use (and still remains standalone).
 The basic code to employ this is small and is shown on the page.
 There's also a reference to all of the options that are available to you.

 Using accessible text on your charts instead of native text

-text feature of RGraph that you can use to get better-looking text.
+Read about the new dom text feature of RGraph that you can use to get better-looking text.
 In addition to being better looking, you can select and copy text from the charts (such as titles) so it acts more like normal text.

 Importing data from Google Sheets

 Read about how to use the Google Sheets connector to import data from your Google Docs spreadsheet.
-By using this you can create very dynamic charts that are totally up-to-date with whatever the data is in your spreadsheet.
+By using this you can create very dynamic charts that are 100% up-to-date with whatever the data is in your spreadsheet.

 The exec function and configuration option